 The targeted drop-ins (49 attendees), the hazard mapping drop-ins (155 attendees) and the management options workshops (55 attendees) were reasonably well attended.
-We also have 92 people who have signed up to the mailing list to keep up to date with the project.
+We also had 92 people sign up to the mailing list to keep up to date with the project.

-In summary, we heard for the inner port area (west of Soldiers Point) that people would like to see:
+In summary, we heard for the Inner Port area (west of Soldiers Point) that people would like to see:

-- Nature based management solutions including mangrove establishment and living shorelines, more education - Improvements to water quality - Mixed feedback for seawall or hard solutions
+- Nature-based management solutions including mangrove establishment and living shorelines, more education; - Improvements to water quality; and - Mixed feedback for seawall or hard engineering solutions.

-For the outer port area (east of Soldiers Point) we heard that people would like to see:
+For the Outer Port area (east of Soldiers Point) we heard that people would like to see: